Company logo

 • Changes in the brain's electrical activity: The brain's electrical activity can be changed after surgery, leading to seizures.

-• The underlying condition that prompted the surgery: The brain tumor treatment that prompted the surgery, may cause seizures even after the surgery.
+• The underlying condition that prompted the surgery: The brain tumor treatment that prompted the surgery may cause seizures even after the surgery.

 How does the location of brain surgery affect post-surgical seizures?

-Dr James Walker, a clinical doctor with over 10 years of experience, says that -
+Dr James Walker, says that -

 "The location of the surgery within the brain can affect the likelihood of post-surgical seizures.
 Surgeries that involve the temporal lobe or the frontal lobe of the brain are associated with a higher risk of seizures.
 In contrast, surgeries that involve the occipital lobe or the cerebellum are associated with a lower risk of seizures."